tkeel-io/cli/README_zh.md

 ℹ️  install plugins...
 ℹ️  install plugins done.
 ✅  Deploying the tKeel Platform to your cluster...
-↖  Registry the plugins ...
+↖  Register the plugins ...
 ℹ️  Plugin<plugins>  is registered.
 ℹ️  Plugin<keel>  is registered.
 ℹ️  Plugin<auth>  is registered.